maxfahl/poe-currency-flip-ratios/README.md

 # poe-currency-pricings

-A very simple node script for helping with currency flipping.
+A node script for helping with currency flipping.
 It scrapes the pathofexile trade site for currency sell/buy ratios.
 It has been tested on Mac OS Big Sur as well as Windows 10.

 #### Prerequisites:
 - Node JS